paritytrading/parity/libraries/match/README.md

 Parity Matching Engine is the matching engine used by the trading system.

+## Dependencies

+Parity Matching Engine depends on the following libraries:

+- fastutil 8.1.0

 ## Download

 Add a Maven dependency to Parity Matching Engine: